top of page

 Current Research Areas

-1) Global Economy and Development.
-I focus on the various practices in the global knowledge economy and competing visions of economic/sustainable development.
-In particular, I try to understand how local and regional cultures and institutions shape social and economic development.
-Recently, I have also looked at the restructuring of global value chains and supply chains as well as the future of work in a new era.
+Moreover, I examine various practices in the global knowledge economy and competing visions of economic/sustainable development.In particular, I try to understand how local and regional cultures and institutions shape social and economic development.

-2) Global Migration.
 Specifically, I look at the mobility of high-skilled professionals, academics, and international students in the global knowledge economy.
 Moreover, I pay close attention to the issues of identity, racism and cultural encounters.

-3) International Relations Theories.
+I examine the knowledge innovation and (re)production of emerging IR theories around the world.
 I especially look at IR theories beyond the West and try to understand how non-Western epistemologies, ontologies and cosmologies inform the different conceptualizations of the key concepts in IR, such as power transition, hegemony, state, security, global order, and international/world society.
-My expertise lies in emerging Chinese IR theories and various Chinese conceptions of the world.

-4) Global City.
-I am especially interested in urbanization in emerging global cities and megaprojects in the making, such as the Guangdong-Hong Kong-Macau Greater Bay Area and the Greater Toronto Area.
+I am especially interested in urbanization in emerging global cities and megaprojects in the making.
+In particular, I focus on new emerging global cities, city clusters and megaregions, such as the Guangdong-Hong Kong-MacauGreater Bay Area and the Greater Toronto Area.

-5) Sociology of Global Knowledge and Culture.
 I investigate how knowledge and culture are produced, disseminated and reproduced.
 Concerning knowledge production, a particular emphasis is on various academic disciplines in social sciences and how different stages of the knowledge production process position in the global value chain.

-6) Global Higher Education.
 Rapid changes in the political economy of universities are of particular interest.
 I try to ascertain the forces that drive the current rapid global transformation of universities, such as university ranking, scientific collaboration, international students and research funding.

 Regions of Focus